 Water can also drip where the supply line connects to the water line or at the shut-off valve.

 - Connection at the water line: Find this connection near the wall.
 There are two different types of connections at the water line.
 One type is a compression nut and the other is threaded.
+Compression nuts look like rings with sloped edges.
 Use a wrench to carefully tighten a compression nut.
 For a threaded connection, the supply line will need to be removed before tightening the nut.
-For each type of connection, check for leaks by turning the water back on.
+This is because the For each type of connection, check for leaks by turning the water back on.
 Continue alternating between tightening and testing, until the leak stops.

 - The shut-off valve: Is water coming out from the under the shut-off valve?
 Look for the nut under the handle.
 Stabilize the valve with pliers while you use a wrench to tighten the nut.
 Stop turning when the water stops leaking or when the nut is tight.
 If the drip continues after snugging up the connection, the valve may need to be disassembled and a new washer installed.
 If the valve is old, consider replacing it entirely.

-Simpson Plumbing can help you repair or replace your leaking toilet whatever the cause.
+For more hands on repairs, we recommend reaching out to a professional so that the problem can be taken care of correctly and efficiently.
+With that being said, Simpson Plumbing can help you repair or replace your leaking toilet, whatever the cause.
 Give us a call to schedule a visit.